alan-turing-institute/scivision/docs/index.rst

 .. oplab_pipeline documentation master file, created by sphinx-quickstart on Thu May  7 19:32:18 2020.

-*scivision*: A toolkit for scientific image analysis
+*Scivision*: A toolkit for scientific image analysis
 ======================================================

 Scivision has its documentation hosted on Read the Docs.